 A Guide to Solid Waste Management in Ocean County - This guide provides an overview of Ocean County’s various recycling and solid waste management activities.

-Ocean County Recycling Directory 2012 - This handy directory, which is published annually, provides important recycling information that residents should become familiar with.
+Download Recycling Guide - This handy directory, which is published annually, provides important recycling information that residents should become familiar with.
 It provides information on the full range of recycling opportunities that are available in our region as well as policies, facilities and programs.
 Commonly asked questions are addressed about recycling and other solid waste management matters.

 Teacher’s Resource Guide to Recycling in Ocean County - This guide was introduced in 1995 and updated in 2004 and is geared for grades four through six.
 Includes many activities that teachers can integrate within their lesson plan.
 Copies of the guide are also available from the Department of Solid Waste Management office.
 The guide is available as well in CD-Rom format.